A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The flexible robot model

 where the subscript $s$ is used to denote the partial derivative with respect to the space variable.
 The function $\nu=\nu(s,t)$ describes the \emph{stretch}, while $\eta=\eta(s,t)$ defines the \emph{shear} strain.
 Finally the \emph{bending} strain $\mu := \theta_{s}$ is obtained through the scalar valued function $\theta(s,t)$ defined by

 where $\left\{\E_{1},\E_{2}\right\}$ is a fixed basis in the plane containing the rod.
-We consider our system as being made of an infinite number of elements like the ones in Fig $1$.B, each of them being of infinitesimal length, and assembled along the central curve $\R$ of the rod.
+We consider our system as being made of an infinite number of elements like the ones in Fig.\ref{1}B, each of them being of infinitesimal length, and assembled along the central curve $\R$ of the rod.
 Since we assume them to be rigid, we impose the constraints that the rod is inextensible and unshearable:

-The ability of the robot to modify the equilibrium length of each of the connecting springs can be naturally modeled macroscopically by considering an elastic medium which can actively vary its spontaneous curvature.
+The ability of the robot to modify the equilibrium length of each of the connecting springs can be naturally modelled macroscopically by considering an elastic rod which can actively vary its spontaneous curvature, namely, the curvature the rod would exhibit in the absence of external loads.
+This is similar to what is done \cite{Fauci} in the context of swimming motility.
 We model this by introducing the elastic potential density

-where $EJ$ is the bending stiffness of the robot.
+where $EJ$ is the bending stiffness of the rod.
 Notice that if (\ref{EB}) hold, then $\R_{s}$ always coincides with the unit vector $\A$, and the bending strain $\mu(s,t)$ is equal to the curvature of the rod at the point $\R(s,t)$.
-The function $\alpha$ in (\ref{ela}) therefore can be viewed as the varying spontaneous curvature, which we assume to be freely controllable in order to set the robot in motion.
-Along with the elastic potential we define also the kinetic energy density
+Therefore, the function $\alpha$ in (\ref{ela}) can be viewed as a varying spontaneous curvature, which we assume to be freely controllable in order to set the robot in motion.
+The bending moment resulting from \eqref{ela} is

+and can be seen as the sum of a passive elastic term $EJ\theta_{s}$ and of an active one $M^{a}:=-EJ\alpha$ which can be varied at will by suitably tuning $\alpha$.
+An active moment originating from muscular contraction is used in the model of snake locomotion in \cite{Mah}.